Self-Regulation vs External Policing in Clothing-Optional Areas

 Observed Outcomes

-• highest compliance levels
+• the highest levels of behavioural compliance

-• rapid response to misconduct
+• rapid identification and response to misconduct

-• clear behavioural expectations
+• clear and consistent behavioural expectations

 Limitation